AvistoTelecom/jpa-search/README.md

 <details>
   <summary>4 - Create Criteria Enum</summary>

-To specify filter for your research you must create a enum as we saw above
+To specify a filter for your search, you need to create an enum as described in the description section.

 </details>